AiSDR in the Fast Lane: A Sneak Peek at Our Workflow

 Not bi-weekly.
 Not monthly.
 Weekly.

-And this applies to all teams: development, quality assurance, marketing, customer success, and sales.
+And this applies to all teams: product development, quality assurance, marketing, customer success, and sales.

 We organize our work into weekly sprints for several reasons: